MCamp859/hello-world/ITM-README.md

 >**NOTE:**
-      In case you forgot to save the AWS Secret key from the User tab, you can select **Security Credentials**, delete the Access Key and create another one.
+      If you forget to save the AWS Secret key from the User tab, you can select **Security Credentials**, delete the Access Key and create another one.

 ### S3 Bucket

-S3 bucket service offers cloud storage to be used on cloud based applications.
+S3 Bucket Service offers cloud storage to be used on cloud based applications.

-**S3 Bucket Service setup**
+Perform the steps below to set up S3 Bucket Service.

 1. Open the Amazon Management Console and search for Amazon S3.